kevinolega/minimalchanges/_posts/2021-01-29-thoughts-pondering.md

 Your home responsibilities are part of your work responsibilities until they aren't.

-If you work from home and you sacrifice foodprep, tidying and exercising, cut down on workhours and get the maintenance tasks in order.
+If you work from home and you sacrifice food prep, tidying and exercising, cut down on workhours and get the maintenance tasks in order.

 ### Dream???